filamentphp/filament/packages/spatie-laravel-translatable-plugin/README.md

 ## Make your model translatable

 First, you need to make your models translatable.
-Read the official spatie's guide from <a href="https://spatie.be/docs/laravel-translatable/v6/installation-setup#content-making-a-model-translatable" target="_blank">here</a>.
+Read the official spatie's guide from [here](https://spatie.be/docs/laravel-translatable/v6/installation-setup#content-making-a-model-translatable).

 ## Preparing your resource class